-Connect an SD card reader with the SD card inside.

-Make sure the SD card have enough space (>8GB).

-If you haven’t the operating system image file (“2021-03-04-raspios-buster-armhf-full.zip”), you should download it first from Raspi website.
+[Note: If you haven’t the operating system image file (“2021-03-04-raspios-buster-armhf-full.zip”), please download it from Raspi website.

 There are three different versions.
-We select the Raspi OS with desktop and recommended software in our experiments as highlighted as below.
+We select the Raspi OS with desktop and recommended software in our experiments which is highlighted as below.